waikato-datamining/adams-website/pages/users/users-get-started.rst

 ======================

 Though the flow editor is mainly used for designing and executing flows, you are by no means restricted to it.
-ADAMS was designed from the get go to be executed in a server environment, i.e., through command-line invocation.
+ADAMS was designed from the start to be executed in a server/headless environment, i.e., through command-line invocation.
 The following command-lines are using the *bash* shell.
-Windows users need to change *run* to *run.bat* and *forward slashes* to *backslashes*.
+Windows users need to change *exec.sh* to *exec.bat* and *forward slashes* to *backslashes*.

 The class responsible to executing flows from the command-line is: